Clastify logo

 Average SAT Score

 Long Island University, C.W.
 Post Campus has an SAT average score of 1198 for undergraduate admissions.
-This score provides a benchmark for prospective students aiming to gain admission to the campus.
-Overall, understanding this score is crucial for applicants to assess their eligibility in the competitive admissions landscape.
+This figure represents the performance of admitted students, indicating a competitive but attainable benchmark for prospective applicants.

 SAT Score Range